Can you do aerial/drone projects? Are you licensed and insured?

 I am licensed with the FAA, follow all airspace regulations, and carry full liability coverage for all commercial drone flights.

-I also have experience with traditional helicopter-aerial projects for more specialized imagery or if we need to shoot much larger subjects like buildings, landmarks, etc.
+I also have experience with traditional helicopter-aerial projects for more specialized imagery or if we need to shoot from higher altitudes that are unavailable to drone based services.

 More Frequently Asked Questions